rilldata/rill/CONTRIBUTING.md

 - `.github` and `.travis.yml` contain CI/CD workflows.
 We allow both, but the goal is to move fully to Github Actions.
 - `cli` is an implementation of a new CLI in Go (in progress, not launched yet).
 - `docs` contains the user-facing documentation that we deploy to [docs.rilldata.com](https://docs.rilldata.com).
+- `proto` contains protocol buffer definitions for all Rill components, which notably includes our API interfaces.
 - `runtime` is our data plane, responsible for querying and orchestrating data infra.
 It currently supports DuckDB and Druid.
 - `server-cloud` contains the backend control plane for a multi-user version of Rill (in progress, not launched yet).
 - `sql` contains our SQL parser and transpiler.
 It's based on Apache Calcite and is used heavily by the `runtime`.